Free Notice To Vacate Letter Template

 Date of Letter: ________________________

 Use our Notice to Vacate Letter template in addition to the above sample to make the writing process stress-free and quick.
+You can quickly enter the details specific to your case to get a ready-to-send notice to vacate in just a couple of minutes.

-Reasons to Vacate
+Reasons To Vacate

-Breach of contract: If the tenant is violating the terms and conditions of your agreement, you can send a Notice to Vacate Letter.
+• Breach of contract: If the tenant is violating the terms and conditions of your agreement, you can send a Notice to Vacate Letter.

-Unrentable property: If you want to sell your property, remodel it, or for any other reason your property becomes unavailable for rent you can send a letter.
+• Unrentable property: If you want to sell your property, remodel it, or for any other reason your property becomes unavailable for rent you can send a letter.

-End of Month-to-month lease: As a tenant, you do not want to sign a lease agreement longer than month-to-month.
+• End of Month-to-month lease: As a tenant, you do not want to sign a lease agreement longer than month-to-month.

-End of lease: You do not wish to renew your lease with the tenant or vice versa.
+• End of lease: You do not wish to renew your lease with the tenant or vice versa.

-Causeless termination.
+• Causeless termination.
 In certain states, you may terminate the lease agreement with “no cause,” but you still must allow the tenant sufficient time to move out.

-Check your state’s laws regarding the amount of notice you must give your tenant or landlord before sending a Notice to Vacate Letter.
+Check your state’s laws regarding the amount of notice you must give your tenant or landlord before sending a Notice to Vacate Letter [1].

-How to Send a Notice to Vacate Letter
+How To Send a Notice to Vacate

 To send a Notice to Vacate Letter, you have several options.
 Use one of the following methods to deliver your letter:

-Send with certified mail
+• Send with certified mail

-Give letter in person
+• Give letter in person

-What to Include in a Notice to Vacate Letter
+What To Include in a Notice to Vacate Letter

 There are specific differences between a Notice to Vacate Letter sent by a landlord and one sent by a tenant.